goby-lang/goby/README.md

 ## Goal

-I want to build a language that focuses on developing micro-services.
+I want to build a language that focuses on developing microservices.
 Which should be performant and easy to write.
 This is why Rooby has Ruby's user friendly syntax and is written in Go.

 ## Supported features
 - **Can be compiled into bytecode (with `.robc` extension)**